 “Unlike other resources, like money and people, that can fluctuate up and down, time only moves in one direction.”

-Fast forward a couple of years, business is running well, but I am drowning in work.
+Fast forward a few years, and business is running well, but I am drowning in work.
 What’s changed since my meeting with Bijoy is that I now also have two young kids at home.
 Having kids brings, among other things, a new appreciation of free time.
 You can negotiate with a spouse or a significant other on where you spend that free time, but you can’t negotiate with a crying baby.
 Before kids, I would fill my days and weekends with work.
 I felt like a hamster on a wheel.
 I was always busy — always running.

-After kids, I didn’t have as much free time to juggle.
+After the kids, I didn’t have as much free time to juggle.
 There was already a finite amount of working hours in a day which was now even further constrained.
 Sure I had a choice, but not spending time with my family was a non-negotiable choice for me.
 After struggling for a few months to find the right balance, I remembered how I overcame my earlier constraint of limited money.
 It wasn’t by getting more money but by focusing on the right action.
 I wondered if the same approach could be applied to my new constraint of limited time.

 Then I wondered if “right action, right time” could be applied in an even bigger way.

 Lesson 3: Your Business Model is THE product

 “The true job of an entrepreneur is not just building a great solution, but a working business model.”

 While I got pretty good at increasing my task level productivity and focus, something was still bothering me.
 I had launched many new products over the last several years, and while all my ideas started as awesome ideas, not all of them went to become awesome products.